 4. Portsmouth, New Hampshire

 “I was raised on the New England coast and never miss an opportunity to visit.
-When I want an urban getaway that’s still close to the shore, I head to Portsmouth, New Hampshire, just 10 minutes from the state’s short-but-spectacular shoreline.
-All beautifully preserved historic architecture and walkable streets, Portsmouth is photogenic and easy to explore.
+When I want an urban getaway that’s still close to the shore, I head to Portsmouth, New Hampshire, just 10 minutes from the state’s short-but-spectacular East Coast shoreline.
+With all its beautifully preserved historic architecture and walkable streets, Portsmouth is photogenic and easy to explore.
 It also has a vibrant arts, culture, and dining scene.

 “Besides appreciating the fiery foliage, top fall activities include biking, hiking, history and food tours, and live jazz and theater (the latter in a restored vaudeville house).
 Through early October, you can take a cruise out to the lovely, isolated Star Island.
 The boutique shopping scene is memorable, especially for new and preowned clothing, books, and local art and crafts.
 My favorite new addition to Portsmouth is Vent, an ‘alternative activity’ space where you can free your frustrations by splattering paint and smashing glass.” — Robin Catalano